yasen-yankov/ios-docs/sidedrawer/getting_started.md

 ## Attaching TKSideDrawer to UIViewController

-<code>TKSideDrawer</code> can be attached to your view contrllers without <code>TKSideDrawerController</code>.
-In such scenario you should initialize <code>TKSideDrawer</code> and set its view controller and its hostview.
+<code>TKSideDrawer</code> can be attached to your view controllers without <code>TKSideDrawerController</code>.
+In such a scenario, you should initialize <code>TKSideDrawer</code> and set its view controller and its hostview.
 Type the code below in your <code>viewDidLoad</code> method:

 ```Objective-C